A Definition of Continual Reinforcement Learning: Agent Operators: Generates and Reaches

 \end{definition}

 Intuitively, an agent basis $\agentsbasis$ generates another agent set $\agents$ just when the agents in $\agents$ can be understood as switching between the base agents.
-It is in this sense that we can understand agents as searching through a set of behaviors---an agent is just a particular sequence of history-conditioned switches over the basis.
-For instance, let us return to the example of a neural network: The agent basis might represent a specific neural network architecture, where each element of this basis is an assignment to the network's weights.
-The learning rules are different mechanisms that choose the next set of weights in response to experience (such as stochastic gradient descent).
+It is in this sense that we can understand agents as searching through a basis---an agent is just a particular sequence of history-conditioned switches over a basis.
+For instance, let us return to the example of a neural network: The agent basis might represent a specific multilayer perceptron, where each element of this basis is an assignment to the network's weights.
+The learning rules are different mechanisms that choose the next set of weights in response to experience (such as gradient descent).
 Together, the agent basis and the learning rules \textit{generate} the set of agents that search over choices of weights in reaction to experience.
 We present a cartoon visual of the generates operator in \cref{fig:generates}.

-Now, using the generates operator, we revisit and formalize the central insight of this section: Every agent can be understood as searching over a space of behaviors.
+Now, using the generates operator, we revisit and formalize the central insight of this section: Every agent can be understood as implicitly searching over an agent basis.
 We take this implicit search process to be the behavioral signature of learning.

 \begin{theorem} For any agent-environment pair ($\agent, \env$), there exists infinitely many choices of a basis, $\agentsbasis$, such that both (1) $\agent \not \in \agentsbasis$, and (2) $\agentsbasis \generates \{\agent\}$. \end{theorem}